RuslanMirov/EIP-712-safe-transfer-ownership-offchain/README.md

 # Why need extra password ?

 ```
-This is part of another big project for case if somebody steal owner private keys he can change owner by send gas less tx + flashbots RPC for avoid get password in mempool
+This is part of another big project for case if somebody steal owner private keys he can change owner by send gas less tx + flashbots RPC
+for avoid get password in mempool from listen bots with his stolen keys
 ```

 # EIP-712 Ownership Transfer with One-Time Password